 That two of its regular correspondents, Messrs.
 Brennan and Egan are paid officers of the Land League.
 That Mr. Brennan is found deploring the stoppage in the supply of the paper.
-(1) CHAPTER VIII.
+(1) "There is an obscurity in this account also, but the fact and the concer temp which is both amusing and instructive.

+This friend of the Land

+compatriot.
+He double.
+The Redouble Red

+League and defender of murder was very properly denounced in the House of Commons by Mr. A. M. Sullivan who not only disclaimed

 THE LITERATURE OF THE LAND LEAGUE.

-PART I.
+I TRAY and Learne he not only was an Irishman, but deserved to be specially claimed as being such.